ericjwdchen/ericjwdchen.github.io/about.md

 ![Eric Chen headshot](/assets/2015/01/eric-chen.jpg){: .img-right .img-circular}

-I'm from Wisconsin and am a senior at [Princeton University][pu].
-In my past, I attended [The Lawrenceville School][ls].
-I take interest in technology, finance, transportation, podcasts, and cooking.
-Take a look at the [bookshelf][bookshelf] to see what I've read recently.
+I'm from Wisconsin and am a senior at [Princeton University][pu] studying Operations Research and Financial Engineering.
+Prior to Princeton, I attended [The Lawrenceville School][ls].
+Currently, I take interest in technology, finance, transportation, history of religion, podcasts, and cooking.
+Take a look at the [bookshelf][bookshelf] to see what I've been reading recently.

 You can find me on [Twitter][twitter], [LinkedIn][linkedin],[^1] and [Github][github].
 If you like the site, check out the [Feeds][feeds] page to find ways to subscribe.
 My email is eric~at~ericjwdchen.org.